ethyca/fidesops/docs/fidesops/docs/guides/storage.md

 Additional params needed for S3:

+- `auth_method`: Authentication method for creating a session with S3.
 - `bucket`: Name of bucket in S3.
 - `naming`: This defines how the uploaded files will be named.
 Currently, fidesops only supports upload file naming by `request_id`.
 Use this value for all your storage destinations.